adonisjs/v5-docs/content/guides/validator/introduction.md

+---
+summary: Introduction for the AdonisJS schema based validator
+---

 AdonisJS has first-class support for **parsing** and **validating** the request body, and there is no need to install any 3rd party packages for the same.
 Just define the validation schema and validate the request body against it.

 ```ts